shwang6/ZillowAnalysis/README.md

 4. If http request was not blocked by captcha:
 5. Get range of page results (for the for-loop below)
    (Number of pages is the number of results/40, with a max of 25)
 5. For each page in search results (starting with page 2):
     a.
 If http request was no blocked:
-         i.
+&nbsp;&nbsp; i.
 Parse and clean response (clean_results.py)
-         ii.
+&nbsp;&nbsp; ii.
 For each listing in search results:
-               1. Add to Firestore 'listings' collection (see 'firestore.py')
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
+Add to Firestore 'listings' collection (see 'firestore.py')
-6. Repeat with rentals = True (append '/rentals' to URL)
+6. Repeat from step 3 with rentals = True (append '/rentals' to URL)
 7. Update zip code in Firestore with 'scraped' = True
+8. Repeat from step 1